-Air pollution: Even worse than you thought - WHO
+Air pollution: Even worse than we thought - WHO

 The WHO puts air pollution on a par with smoking and unhealthy eating.

-It is urging its 194 member states to cut emissions and take action on climate change, ahead of the COP26 summit next month.
+It is urging its 194 member states to cut emissions and take action on climate change, ahead of the COP26 summit in November.

+Decade by decade, the limits for what's considered a safe amount of pollution are being ratcheted down.

+It's not news to people suffering from heart and lung problems that toxic particles and gases can harm people at much lower levels than previously thought.

+How many people know that farm slurry also gives off gases that contribute to deaths in cities?

+That's why the new advice is so challenging to governments.
+If you live in a city, it's very hard to escape pollution, however hard you try.

-The new guidelines, released on Wednesday, halve the recommended maximum for exposure to tiny particles called PM 2.5s.
+The new guidelines, released on Wednesday, halve the recommended maximum for exposure to tiny particles called PM2.5s.

 These are produced by burning fuels in power generation, domestic heating and vehicle engines.